silvercrypto888/platinum_ecosystem/README.md

 _Disclaimer: Burning tokens is irreversible._ Please carefully examine LP tokens before sending them to the incinerator, and keep in mind that liquidity (your funds deposited in the pool) cannot be withdrawn once the associated LP tokens are burned.
 If you want the option of withdrawing some liquidity later, don't burn all the LP tokens.

+The game theory for why you would burn liquidity: it is a credible onchain signal that you can't withdraw all liquidity in a "rug pull".
+If an extractor withdraws all liquidity, then it can cause the token to become instantly worthless.
+This is why many users prefer burned liquidity.

 There is a very simple airdrop script folder into this repo.
-It allows the top 20 holders of a token to be captured via a snapshot, and potentially allows minting of the token using scripts, to execute an airdrop.
+It allows the top 20 holders of a token to be captured via a snapshot, and experimentally allows minting of the token using scripts, to execute an airdrop.
 It requires Python to be installed in order to use the scripts.

 Future simple guides could feature various Token-2022 Extensions.
 These extensions are very powerful, and they allow beginner devs to very quickly create tokens with features such as interest rates, soulbound (non-transferable) properties, transfer fees, and so on!

-If you are interested in learning to launch tokens with moderately sophisticated behavior, then _stay tuned_.
+If you are interested in learning to launch tokens with these moderately sophisticated behaviors, then _stay tuned_.

-_Disclaimer: All scripts are highly experimental and have not been thoroughly tested.
+_Disclaimer: All scripts are under development and have not been thoroughly tested.
+Some are even experimental.
 Please use them with caution._

 License: This code and guide is in the public domain.
+However, the Platinum Ecosystem's branding materials and name are not in the public domain.
+The software is provided "as-is", without any warranty or liability, to the maximum extent permitted by law.